tarung30/summer_capstone/README.md

 HOME CREDIT DEFAULT RISK PROJECT:

+Table of Contents:

+Business Problem Summary:
+Explores the far-reaching implications of financial exclusion and the need for accurate predictive insights.

+Project Objective:
+Outlines the project's mission to develop a data-driven solution for predicting loan repayment capacity.

+Group Solution to the Business Problem:
+Details the step-by-step approach adopted by the group to address the financial inclusion challenge.

+My Contribution to the Project:
+Demonstrates my contributions within the team, from problem understanding to model development, evaluation, and communication.

+Business Value of the Solution:
+Explores the transformative effects of the solution on financial inclusion, customer satisfaction, risk reduction, and strategic decision-making.

+Difficulties Encountered:
+Discusses challenges faced during the project, emphasizing how they contributed to the team's learning and growth.

+Key Takeaways from the Project:
+Reflects on the invaluable lessons learned, spanning domain expertise, data preprocessing, ethical considerations, collaboration, and more.

 BUSINESS PROBLEM SUMMARY:

 The prevailing lack of financial inclusion has far-reaching implications for individuals with limited or non-existent credit histories.
 These individuals face substantial obstacles in obtaining loans, which curtails their opportunities and leaves them susceptible to exploitative lending practices.
 This issue is not merely confined to personal circumstances; it hampers overall economic growth, exacerbates inequality, and obstructs social advancement.
 To address this pressing concern, Home Credit has set out to transform the lending landscape by offering a solution that hinges on accurate predictive insights.

 PROJECT OBJECTIVE:

 The objective of the project is to develop a data-driven solution that leverages alternative data sources and advanced predictive modeling techniques to accurately predict clients' loan repayment capacity.
-By doing so, Home Credit aims to provide a positive and secure borrowing experience for individuals with weak or nonexistent credit records, thus promoting financial inclusion and empowering clients to achieve financial success.
-The success of the project will be measured by improved loan approval and repayment rates, reduced default rates, enhanced customer satisfaction, and increased access to credit for the underserved population.
+By doing so, Home Credit aims to provide a positive and secure borrowing experience for individuals with weak or nonexistent credit records, thus promoting financial inclusion and empowering clients to achieve financial success.The success of the project will be measured by improved loan approval and repayment rates, reduced default rates, enhanced customer satisfaction, and increased access to credit for the underserved population.

-Group Solution to the Business Problem:
+GROUP SOLUTION TO THE BUSINESS PROBLEM:

-Our approach centers on leveraging advanced data analytics and machine learning techniques to address the critical issue of financial exclusion.
-By combining comprehensive data analysis with predictive modeling, we aim to revolutionize lending practices and empower underserved individuals with access to credit while ensuring responsible lending practices.
+Our approach centers on leveraging advanced data analytics and machine learning techniques to address the critical issue of financial exclusion.By combining comprehensive data analysis with predictive modeling, we aim to revolutionize lending practices and empower underserved individuals with access to credit while ensuring responsible lending practices.
 Our solution encompasses several key components:

 1. Data Integration and Preprocessing: